AnthonySteele/anthonysteele.github.io/TestPyramid.md

 ## How many layers

 YMMV, but approximately, more than 2, but less than 8.
 Play it by ear.

-Your team and organisation will need to have a common vocabulary of naming layers, but bear in mind that these are not universal.
-You can identify where tests fit by the metrics above.

 New techniques do come along allowing new testing seams. e.g. in ASP.NET, you can now launch the web application in a light-weight in-memory host, and optionally supply mock data stores to it, send http requests to it, all of this in-process.
 This is above a conventional unit test in scope, but below a test that deploys the web application to a test server and then makes queries to it across a network.